Bee Brick & Bee Block

 The female bee lays individual eggs into each cell – females at the back, male at the front – in the summer, with up to twenty larvae per cell.
 Laying each larvae on a ball of pollen glued together with nectar as food for the emerging new bees, she separates each of the larvae with a wall of local material – chewed up leaves, soil or even sand and a final plug to block the cell.
-The larvae then hatch after four weeks or up to twenty, depending on species, but they don’t emerge straight away; they’ll spend the autumn and winter in there as little bees, between nine and eleven months, again depending on species, before emerging in the spring.
+The larvae then hatch over the next four to twenty weeks, depending on the species, but they don’t emerge straight away; they’ll spend the autumn and winter in there as little bees, between nine and eleven months, again depending on species, before emerging in the spring.

 Build the brick into a garden or building wall (it’s the same dimensions as a standard house brick) or even standalone.

 As solitary bees are cold-blooded, they rely on the heat of the sun to warm them in the morning.
 Because of this please position the bee brick in a warm, sunny spot, south facing, with no vegetation in front of the holes.
 Ideally placed at least one metre from the ground.